-Limited Liability Company (LLC) May file as a C-Corp or a Partnershi Determine which one and see requirements above.
-May file as a C-Corp or a Partnership Determine which one and see requirements above.
-INDEPENDENT CONTRACTORS Independent Contractors Form 1099-MISC Affidavit (for owner/employee not on payroll) and supporting documentation FARMS Schedule F (Profit or Loss From Farming) third comp Affida recent payroll report from a party payroll processing pany (e.g., ADP or Paychex) OR avit (for owner/employee not on payroll) supporting documentation NON-PROFIT ORGANIZATIONS There are many forms that may be filed under non-profit status.
+Limited Liability Company (LLC) May file as a C-Corp or a Partnershi Determine which one and see requirements above. р May file as a C-Corp or a Partnership Determine which one and see requirements above.
+INDEPENDENT CONTRACTORS Independent Form 1099-MISC Affidavit (for owner/employee not on Contractors payroll) and supporting documentation FARMS Schedule F (Profit or Loss From Mos t recent payroll report from a Farming) third third party payroll processing com company (e.g., ADP or Paychex) OR Affidavit (for owner/employee not on payroll) and supporting documentation NON-PROFIT ORGANIZATIONS There are many forms that may be filed under non-profit status.
 The best way to determine which form is used is to ask the group which form they actually file with the government.
 Churches/religious organizations may have K-2/W-2 forms even when non-profit.